puzzmo-com/blog.puzzmo.com/content/posts/2024/07/24/groups-to-clubs/index.md

 With the $50 billion dollar mark passed on the Pile-Up Poker launch fund we're releasing a re-think of how ~~Groups~~ Clubs work in Puzzmo.

-**TLDR:** Groups are now called clubs, you do not need to have Puzzmo Plus to create your first club and clubs can have leaderboards.
+**TLDR:** Groups are now called clubs, you do not need to have Puzzmo Plus to create your first club and **clubs can have leaderboards**.

-Starting today you'll see a way to quickly create a club with a leaderboard based on the game that you are in, which is available diwbn
+Starting today, you'll see a way to quickly create a club with a leaderboard based on the game that you just completed!

 ![A CTA to trigger creating a typeshift club](insta-club.png)

-Creating a club through this will take you through to the blank club, ready to customize or invite your friends.
+Creating a club through this will take you through to your blank club, ready to customize or invite your friends.

 ![An example of a freshly created club](blank-group.png)